aekazakov/WurmMapUploader/README.md

 Terrain and cave maps must be in 24 or 32 bit color PNG format.

-Only 2048x2048 images can be uploaded in the current version
+Only 1024x1024, 2048x2048 or 4096x4096 images can be uploaded

 #Available commands

-java WurmMapUploader create [map folder]
+java WurmMapUploader create [map folder] [1024|2048|4096]

-Creates blank 2048x2084 Wurm Unlimited map in the folder specified.
-Other map sizes are not supported in the current version.
+Creates blank Wurm Unlimited map in the folder specified.
+Map sizes may be 1024, 2048 or 4096.
+Larger map sizes are not supported.

 java WurmMapUploader preview [WU map folder] [height map image] [terrain map image] [cave map image] [rock height map image]